Setup & OrganizeSaved Views

 Access it later

-Private vs. Public Views
+Private vs. Shared Views

 Each saved view is either: